 - Fonts must be embedded in the PDF.

-- E-mail addresses and affiliations for every author are required.
+- E-mail addresses and affiliations for every author are required during submission.

-The first page of the manuscript file should be a title page that includes the title; the names, affiliations, and e-mail addresses of all authors; a list of four to six keywords; and a list of all the elements of the manuscript that will appear in the expanded online edition by title (e.g., app.
-B, table A1, color version of fig. 1).
-Also list any figures that are to print in color.
+The first page of the manuscript file should be a title page that includes the title; a list of four to six keywords; and a list of all the elements of the manuscript that will appear in the expanded online edition (so reviewers will not miss essential elements).
 The title page should indicate whether the manuscript is an article, note, synthesis, natural history miscellany, comment, reply, or symposium (invited) article.

 The second page should be the one-paragraph abstract, without citations, of less than 200 words for articles, less than 150 words for notes, and less than 100 words for comments.
 The third page should begin the text.

-Manuscripts should be in the following order: title page, abstract, text, acknowledgments, appendixes, literature cited, footnotes and tables.
+Manuscripts should be in the following order: title page, abstract, text, appendixes, literature cited, tables, figure legends and figures.
+To minimize implicit bias, Acknowledgments must be removed from the manuscript file and should instead be pasted in the Comments field during submission.
 For the review version, authors may place their figures and legends in the manuscript at the point where each figure is first mentioned.
-If this is difficult, place figures and legends last in the file.
 Authors may also place small tables at the point of first reference for the convenience of reviewers.

 Use a standard 12-point font on a page set up for standard size paper (to enable printing of the PDF).